input-output-hk/sc-dev-platform/doc/declarative-state-allocation/rds.md

 # Everything is Okay!
 ```

+Usually it takes up to 30 minutes to complete.
 Some relevant notes about the new instances:

 1. We are using a "Security by default" approach:<br>
     1.1.
 Databases are not publicly available.<br>